peacey/split-vpn/README.md

     * You can skip the first line if you already setup the wireguard kernel module previously as instructed at [wireguard-kmod](https://github.com/tusc/wireguard-kmod).
     * Type `wg` to check your WireGuard connection and make sure you received a handshake.
 No handshake indicates something is wrong with your wireguard configuration.
 Double check your configuration's Private and Public key and other variables.
-    * If you need to bring down the WireGuard tunnel, run `wg-quick down wg0.conf` in this folder.
+    * If you need to bring down the WireGuard tunnel, run `wg-quick down ./wg0.conf` in this folder (replace wg0.conf with your interface configuration if different).
     * Note that wg-quick up/down commands need to be run from this folder so the script can pick up the correct configuration file.

 7. If the connection works, check each client to make sure they are on the VPN by doing the following.